xndrbrgs/portfoliov3/README.md

   ## Description

-  This is the most recent version of my personal portfolio.
+  This is the third version of my personal portfolio.
 It is entirely done in React and is constantly evolving.

   <div align="center">
   <img src="https://i.ibb.co/7yrbq59/Capture.png" alt="Capture" border="0">